yakimovim/vscode-check-npm-updates/README.md

 If you have found a bug or you want to suggest some improvements, create a pull request or an issue at [GitHub](https://github.com/yakimovim/vscode-check-npm-updates).

 ## Release Notes

+### 1.5.0

+Ability to exclude only updates in the patch part of a package version from the consideration.

 ### 1.4.1